States at the Wheel: Angela Antonelli on What’s Hot, What’s Complicated, and What’s Coming for Auto-IRA Programs

 From the SRSPN Floor: The Hottest Topics of 2026

-The 2026 SRSPN conference ran for three days — a reflection, Angela notes, of how much ground there is to cover.
+The 2026 SRSPN conference ran for three days — a reflection, Angela notes, of how much ground there is to cover and the progress of state programs.
 “There’s no shortage of topics for state programs and their future,” she said.
 Here’s what dominated the conversation.

 Financial Health and the Broader Picture of Well-Being